icemojo/icemojo.github.io/_posts/2021-07-13-broughlike-intro-03.md

 ## A bit of background story

 Naturally, I started researching the basic physics principles behind it, like [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion) and [kinematic equations](https://en.wikipedia.org/wiki/Equations_of_motion).
 Most of the theories didn't make much sense to me without a proper context to apply them.
 I mean, I think I understand them, but most of the time, I just feel like I'm not smart enough to implement them on my own.
-So I did what most modern laymans would do, turn to YouTube and forums for direct guidance on how to properly implement parabolic projectile motion in games.
+So I did what most modern laymen would do, turn to YouTube and forums for direct guidance on how to properly implement parabolic projectile motion in games.
 There's obviously no shortage of resources to consume of course.
 [Sebastian Lague's videos on kinematic equations](https://www.youtube.com/playlist?list=PLFt_AvWsXl0eMryeweK7gc9T04lJCIg_W) are pretty good.
 (I'm a constant follower of his work.)
 [This guy made a small game](https://www.youtube.com/watch?v=7ZYkCOmF0yc) about artic foxes with pouncing (jumping) as a main mechanic.
 There are tons of tutorials, explanations and code examples from realistically shooting an arrow to predicting the trajectory of a projectile.
 Even so, most of them didn't found to be useful for me either.

-One of the main thing I wasn't really satisfied with most of these tutorials (not all of them, but most) was, they either rely too much on a specific game engine and its physics components without explaning very much about the math behind it, or just straightaway showcase the working code that implemented the proper motion equations and give no explanation at all.
+One of the main thing I wasn't really satisfied with most of these tutorials (not all of them, but most) was, they either rely too much on a specific game engine and its physics components without explaining very much about the math behind it, or just straightaway showcase the working code that implemented the proper motion equations and give no explanation at all.
 Most of them were like; "if you want to shoot a projectile, apply some initial velocity to it like this and let physics engine take care of the rest." or "if you want to find out where the projectile would land after applying a certain velocity in a certain angle, plug in those formula and you're good to go."
 I even found a video which literally explained and coded just like another video.
 The most common theme is of course to treat the object in motion as a projectile (a cannon ball, a rocket, an arrow, or whatever), which means they focus on calculating the initial velocity and angle of the object and have very little control once it's in motion.
 That's not exactly what I wanted either.

 Then I slowly realized that there *are* actually different ways to implement the parabolic arc motion.
 They're all based on one basic displacement formula.
 But, depending on what you want to achieve, you're gonna have to think about which values to use as inputs and how to derive the unknown values into independent x and y components.